-AMC to CAR 145.A.20 Terms of approval
+AMC1 145.A.20 Terms of approval and scope of work

 The following table identifies the ATA specification 2200 chapter for the category C component rating.
 If the maintenance manual (or equivalent document) does not follow the ATA Chapters, the corresponding subjects still apply to the applicable C rating.